 Transgender Facial Surgery

-Transgender facial surgery is a cosmetic procedure, or combination of procedures, that is becoming increasingly more common, not just in the UK, but worldwide too.
+Transgender facial surgery is a range of cosmetic procedures aimed at feminising the facial features.
+This type of surgery is becoming more common, not just in the UK, but worldwide too.

 mr-shivram-singh-2